Transfer Admission Requirements

 NDSU considers an applicant’s overall academic performance when making an admission decision.
 An applicant’s cumulative college grade point average (GPA) and high school preparation (if applicable) are taken into consideration when evaluating an applicant.

 - If you have completed fewer than 24 transferrable college credits at the time of application, your high school record will be taken into consideration along with your GPA for college course work.

-- If you have more than 24 transferable credits, a decision will be based on your cumulative GPA from all previously attended post-secondary institutions.
+- If you have completed more than 24 transferrable college credits at the time of application, a decision will be based on your cumulative GPA from all previously attended post-secondary institutions.

-Our general recommendation is that all applicants present at least a 2.0 GPA in all college course work to be considered for admission.
+In most cases, it is recommended that all applicants present at least a 2.0 GPA in all college course work to be considered for admission.
 If you have credits from more than one college or university, all credits will be combined to determine the cumulative GPA for admission consideration.